kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 It is also possible to have an audience which lacks a minimum baseline of context, such that even with an efficient UI they are unable to make meaningful distinctions between items.

-The ideal audience, then, is a _large and diverse group of people with at least some domain knowledge_, able to make a distinction on a never-before-seen pair after about 30 seconds of absorbing new information.
+The ideal audience, then, is a _large and diverse group of people with at least some domain knowledge_, able to make a judgment on a never-before-seen pair in about 30 seconds.
 This group will be able to provide the most information, in terms of both _quantity_ and _quality_ of inputs.
 It is worth noting that even an "ideal audience" will not show up for free; participation will need to carry at least some incentives -- either relational (status), financial, or both.